Wix vs Shopify – Overview

 Especially, if you are a Wix store owner and now are leaning towards Shopify after reading our comparison, do you wanna give it a try?
 Our Wix to Shopify migration is now totally FREE by using LitExtension Wix Import App!

-What if your store’s is running on other platform and still want to experience Shopify?
+What if your store is running on another platform and still want to experience Shopify?
 Don’t worry!
-We have also made a migration app helping you transfer 100 entities from any ecommerce platforms to Shopify for FREE.
+We have also made a migration app helping you transfer 100 entities from any eCommerce platforms to Shopify for FREE.

 Migrate as many times as you want with limited entities to see how your store is gonna look like on Shopify.

 If you want to proceed to a full migration with LitExtension, simply walk your way through the steps below: